Continuation-of-Ashford/ashford-docs/character_creation/prestige_classes/heart-of-steel.md

 At 24nd level, you upgrade your body to incorporate a [boon](boons.md).

 ### You V.2
 At 25th level, *building on everything you've learned from overhauling your body the first time, there is still so much room for further improvements!* You upgrade each magic item within your body to a more efficient version.
-Gaining multiple benefits:
+You gain the following benefits:

-- You gain the Tough feat
+- Your maximum hit points increase by 50.
-- You can attune to 1 additional item
+- You can attune to 1 additional item.
-- For each unused attunement slot you possess you gain a +1 bonus to AC and Saving throws.
+- For each unused attunement slot you possess, you gain a +1 bonus to AC and Saving throws.
 - Choose one Transmutation spell of 6th level or lower that can only affect one creature and has a duration of at least one minute.
-That spell is permanently cast upon you,cannot be dispelled, and does not require concentration.
+That spell is permanently cast upon you, cannot be dispelled or suppressed, and does not require concentration.